-The kanji 訳 (わけ) means “translation” or “inference” and it can be used in a number of different ways to express or disaffirm a conclusion based on context or reason.
-Used in this way the word is very often written in hiragana.
+The kanji 訳 means “reason,” “circumstances,” or “meaning.”
+As a grammar point, it is used in a number of different ways to express or disaffirm a logical conclusion based on context or reason.
+Used in this way, the word is very often written in hiragana.

 週に3回以上ジムに通っていたら会員になったほうがお得なわけです。

-If you’re going to the gym more than three times per week then it would make sense to become a member.
+If you’re going to the gym more than three times per week then it would make sense (it is the logical conclusion) to become a member.

 You look happy—that means you’ve passed the entrance exam, right?